-During the coronavirus pandemic (COVID-19), women found themselves at home caring for children or infirm relatives at higher rates than men, and many lost their employment as a result (Alon et al., 2020).
-Consequently, their pandemic-induced decline in earnings and occupational status was greater than that of men (Kabeer et al., 2021; Kristal, Yaish, 2020).
-Staying at home also increased the incidence of serious injury, even death, among women suffering gender-based violence (Lokot & Avakyan, 2020; Solórzano, et al., 2020).
-Women who experience social exclusion and poverty are regularly prone to harsh consequences during pandemics.
-This daunting dual impact is aggravated by gender inequalities, social exclusion, and patriarchal dominance.
-Bourgault et al. (2021) emphasize the extreme extent of the domestic distress of women during a pandemic.
-After gathering data from 16 countries concerning social work practices and policies during COVID-19, Dominelli et al. (2021) concluded that: “The most damaging effects of the pandemic resulting from various state responses to it have impacted most on children and vulnerable families” (Dominelli et al., 2021, p.
-5).
-Given that we are still vulnerable to experiencing large-scale emergencies, it is worthwhile to study the coping mechanisms that women who experience social exclusion developed during the recent pandemic using the lens of feminist community social work (FCSW).
+During the COVID-19 pandemic, women were likelier than men to find themselves at home caring for children or infirm relatives, and many consequently lost employment (Alon et al., 2020), leading to pandemic-induced declines in earnings and occupational status greater than those of men (Kabeer et al., 2021; Kristal, Yaish, 2020), as well as gender-based violence (Lokot & Avakyan, 2020; Solórzano, et al., 2020).
+For women who experience poverty, the isolation of widespread emergencies like the pandemic can aggravate the already harsh consequences of gender inequalities, social exclusion, and patriarchal dominance (Bourgault et al., 2021).
+Such impacts are well-documented.
+After gathering data from 16 countries concerning social work practices and policies during COVID-19, Dominelli et al. (2021, p.
+5) concluded that: “The most damaging effects of the pandemic resulting from various state responses to it have impacted most on children and vulnerable families.”

+Given the special vulnerability of women, particularly young women experiencing social exclusion even outside large-scale emergencies, it is worthwhile to consider how feminist community social work (FCSW) can offer needed support.
+Using [INSERT METHODS], this study explores how one organization for socially excluded young women mobilized during the COVID-19 pandemic and its impact on the young women it serves.

 Feminist Community Social Work

+[intro needed]

-Community Social Work
+Community-based Social Work

-Community-based social work was first conceived in the 1950s and its development has accelerated since the 1960s and 1970s.
+Community-based social work was first conceived in the 1950s [in any place in particular?] and its development has accelerated since the 1960s and 1970s.
 As a complement to individual and group counseling, it is a field of expertise based on holistic observation and action, on the participation of the community in which the social workers practice, and on social activism and policy change.
-Conceptually based on Freire’s critical education, it strives to develop community members’ critical awareness and knowledge (McCusker, 2020).
-Throughout the years, women have been involved in refining community social work and have integrated feminist social work into community social work.
-They have contributed to the adoption of the notions of praxis, which express critical approaches to understanding and analyzing the changing reality and changing speech norms, and to articulating a unique voice for the struggle for change and recognition of power and empowerment in processes of change.
+Conceptually based on Freire’s critical education [REFERENCE FREIRE?], it strives to develop community members’ critical awareness and knowledge [FOR WHAT PURPOSE?]
+(McCusker, 2020).
+Women have continually been involved in refining community social work and have integrated feminist social work into it.
+They have contributed to the adoption of the notions of praxis, which express critical approaches to understanding and analyzing changing realities, including changing speech norms, to articulate a unique voice in the struggle to recognize power and empowerment in processes of change.
 In addition, they have emphasized the need for political involvement, the integration of the idea that “the personal is political,” and the struggle to reduce oppression (Fook, 2022).

 Feminist Social Work